openbmc/docs/designs/device-tree-gpio-naming.md

 #### led-rear-power
 #### led-rear-id

+### NMI Control
+Trigger non-maskable interrupt.
+On x86 systems NMI_OUT line typically used for this signal.

+Pattern:
+- `host*-nmi-control`: Trigger host NMI, active high
+- `host*-nmi-control-n`: Trigger host NMI, active low

 ### Power and Regulators
 Pattern: `power-*`, `regulator-*`

 #### power-chassis-control
 Set to initiate power-on or power-off of the chassis.
+On x86 systems POWER_OUT line typically used for this signal.

 #### power-chassis-good
 Indicates the power good state of the chassis.
+On x86 systems PS_PWROK line typically used for this signal.

 #### power-config-full-load
 Output GPIO set by the power managing application that indicates to the hardware